cardstack/tokenbridge-contracts/README.md

 See [contracts/upgradeable_contracts/multi_amb_erc20_to_erc677/callflows.md](callflows.md) for more in-depth dive into the bridging callflows

+# Overview of the different forms of proxy-implementation upgrade patterns

+This repo uses two proxy implementation patterns.

+The first pattern is a standard OwnedUpgradeabilityProxy, which is taken from OpenZepplin contracts and well documented in that library.

+The second pattern is used in the bridged token implementation.
+Because each new type of token bridged requires a new ERC677 contract to be deployed on L2, a single implementation contract is deployed on L2 in advance, and then when a new type of token is bridged, a proxy contract is deployed that uses that implementation contract to forward method calls to using delegatecall (see TokenProxy.sol).

+This contract is a subclass of the standard OpenZepplin Proxy contract.
+There is one unusual implementation detail of the proxy, and that is that the implementation address is dynamic.
+The implementation address is stored once, in the bridge mediator contract, and for every call the TokenProxy contract asks the bridge mediator what the current token implementation address is.
+The reason for this design decision is so that the token proxy implementation can be upgraded at any time atomically for all deployed token contracts with a single call to the bridge mediator, instead of requiring iterating through each bridged token type.
+This allows wholesale token implementation upgrades on L2 where necessary.

 # How to Deploy POA Bridge Contracts

 1. Create a `.env` file.